Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Method

-\textbf{Latent Conditional Diffusion Model.} Given the latent code $\mathbf{z_0}$, our latent conditional diffusion model aims to learn its distribution, thus we can restore the ground-truth information during testing.
-We first review diffusion models~\cite{diffusion_model_raw,ho_ddpm_NIPS_2020}.
-Then, we present our conditional diffusion model to gradually diffuse $\mathbf{z}_0$ to $\mathbf{z}_K\sim\mathcal{N}(0,\mathbf{I})$, and restore $\mathbf{z}_0$ back from $\mathbf{z}_K$ via conditional generation.
+\textbf{Conditional Latent Diffusion Model.} Given the latent code $\mathbf{z_0}$, our conditional latent diffusion model aims to learn its distribution to restore the ground-truth information during testing.
+Firstly, we review latent diffusion models~\cite{diffusion_model_raw,ho_ddpm_NIPS_2020,rombach_stable_diffusion_cvpr_2022}.
+Then, we present our conditional diffusion model, which gradually diffuses $\mathbf{z}_0$ to $\mathbf{z}_K\sim\mathcal{N}(0,\mathbf{I})$, and restores $\mathbf{z}_0$ back from $\mathbf{z}_K$ under $\mathbf{c}$ as conditional.

-\textit{\textbf{Diffusion models}}~\cite{diffusion_model_raw,ho_ddpm_NIPS_2020,song2021scorebased} are built upon a generative Markov chain, which converts a simple known distribution, (\eg~a Gaussian) into a target distribution (\eg~any distribution).
-The essential idea of diffusion model~\cite{diffusion_model_raw,ho_ddpm_NIPS_2020} is to systematically and slowly destroy the structure of a sample through an iterative forward diffusion process.
-The reverse diffusion process then restores structures in the sample.
+\textit{\textbf{Latent Diffusion model.}} The latent diffusion model is built upon a generative Markov chain, which converts a simple known distribution, (\eg~a Gaussian) into a target distribution.
+The fundamental concept behind the diffusion model~\cite{diffusion_model_raw,ho_ddpm_NIPS_2020} involves the deliberate and gradual degradation of a latent code's structure through an iterative forward diffusion process.
+Subsequently, the reverse diffusion process is employed to reconstitute structures within the sample.